1982 Salang Tunnel fire: Victims

 Initial reports described fuel and ordnance explosions, and estimates of the death toll were as high as 2,700.
-Shortly after the event, Western diplomats indicated that a collision with a fuel truck initiated the fire in the tunnel that led to the catastrophe, resulting in the death of as many as 700 Soviet soldiers and 400 to 2,000 Afghan civilians.
+Shortly after the event, Western diplomats indicated that a collision with a fuel truck initiated the fire in the tunnel, resulting in the death of as many as 700 Soviet soldiers and 400 to 2,000 Afghan civilians.
 People died either from fire or smoke inhalation.
 The death toll was subsequently revised downwards by the Soviet government many times.
 Fifty-six to 64 Soviet soldiers and 112 Afghans were killed by carbon monoxide emitted by idling engines.

 Response

 Afghan insurgents said they did not have any role in the explosion in the tunnel.